Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 See what plans you qualify for in less than 2 minutes

-Your home warranty is approaching its expiration date — and that renewal notice sitting in your inbox deserves more attention than a quick click.
+Your home warranty is approaching its expiration date, and that renewal notice sitting in your inbox deserves more attention than a quick click.
 Whether your provider auto-renews your plan or asks you to take action, what you decide at this moment directly impacts your home protection and your budget for the next 12 months.

 Key Pinch Points

-• Most home warranties auto-renew annually — review before the deadline
+• Most home warranties auto-renew annually, review before the deadline

-• Renewal rates can increase 5–20% due to inflation and coverage changes
+• Renewal rates typically rise 5-15% in 2026 due to inflation

 Trusted by Thousands